aws-cloudformation/aws-cloudformation-resource-providers-rds/aws-rds-customdbengineversion/docs/README.md

 #### UseAwsProvidedLatestImage

 A value that indicates whether AWS provided latest image is applied automatically to the Custom Engine Version.
 By default, AWS provided latest image is applied automatically.
+This value is only applied on create.

 _Required_: No